Aloha friend and Welcome!!

 Well, that’s about it for today my friend!
 I hope you’ve enjoyed this article on the AT2020 vs. MXL 990 vs. MXL 770.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!

-Which one of these mics are you diggin’?
+Are you convinced the 990 is the way to go?
 What do you think about the Yeti?
 I would love to hear from you.

 All the best and God bless,

 Be sure to check out my Reviews and Resources page for more helpful and informative articles!